Spectral fluctuations and crossovers in multilayer network: Introduction

+Existing RMT studies of multilayer networks have largely focused on structurally uniform architectures, where layers share identical node sets and interlayer coupling is represented by identity or scaled identity matrices~\cite{GJFY2017, RJ2022, RJ2023, GM2025}.
+While these works have established important results on eigenfunction localization~\cite{GJFY2017, GM2025} and spacing ratio statistics~\cite{RJ2022, RJ2023, Martinez2019}, they do not address genuinely heterogeneous multilayer systems, where layers differ in size and connectivity.
+In such systems, the block variances differ across layers, which leads to systematic deviations from RMT predictions even when individual layers are random.
+This variance mismatch prevents a consistent characterization of spectral universality in multilayer networks.
+Developing a general RMT framework that remains valid across arbitrary architectures and resolves this normalization issue is therefore essential.

 In this work, we develop a general RMT-based framework for spectral fluctuation analysis in multilayer networks.
-We treat the most general architectures, including networks with only intra-layer connections, only inter-layer connections, both types, and multiplex structures.
-To ensure comparability of spectral fluctuations across layers, we introduce scaling factors for diagonal and off-diagonal blocks that normalize variances irrespective of block size or connection probability.
-Fluctuations are characterized using higher-order spacing ratios, which are sensitive to spectral correlations and avoid the need for unfolding.
+We consider a broad class of multilayer architectures, including networks with intralayer connections, interlayer connections, and multiplex structures, and employ Higher--order spacing ratios~\cite{SM2020, Bhosale2021, TBS2018, BTS2018} to probe spectral correlations without unfolding.
+A key contribution is the introduction of block-wise scaling factors that normalize variances across both diagonal and off-diagonal blocks, and remain robust to variations in layer size and connection probabilities.
+We show that this normalization is essential for recovering RMT universality in heterogeneous multilayer systems.